University of St. Thomas (Texas)

-The University of St. Thomas (UST or St. Thomas) is a private Roman Catholic university in Houston, Texas.
+The University of St. Thomas (UST or St. Thomas) is a private Catholic university in Houston, Texas, United States.
 It was founded by the Basilian Fathers in 1947 and is the only Catholic university in the Archdiocese of Galveston-Houston.

 History

 On June 24, 1944, the bishop of the Diocese of Galveston, Christopher E. Byrne, entered into an agreement with the Houston-based members of the Congregation of St. Basil to found a co-educational Roman Catholic university in Houston "as soon as practicable after World War II, if possible by 1947."
 The Basilian Fathers had previously started several other secondary schools, as well as institutions of higher learning, throughout Texas in the early 20th century, including St. Thomas High School, also located in Houston.
 The first classes at UST began on September 22, 1947, with 57 freshmen and 8 faculty members.
 UST graduated its first class on May 31, 1951.
 In addition to the Basilian Fathers on staff, there were for some time also several Franciscan Sisters of the Eucharist who reside in the convent on campus.
 The order no longer has a presence there, but the Houston Vietnamese Dominican Sisters and the Sisters of Mary Mother of the Eucharist serve in some teaching capacities.

 The university is named after St. Thomas Aquinas.
-Originally consisting solely of the Link–Lee House on the corner of Montrose and West Alabama, the university has expanded towards the South and West over the last 60 years, establishing itself as a notable landmark in Houston with over 20,000 graduates.
+Originally consisting solely of the Link–Lee House on the corner of Montrose and West Alabama, the university has expanded towards the South and West over the last 60 years.
 The current expansion plan includes the acquisition and development of the majority of the land comprising 25 city blocks.

-Former university president J. Michael Miller, C.S.B. was appointed on November 25, 2003, by the pope to preside as secretary of the Congregation of Catholic Education.
+Former university president J. Michael Miller, C.S.B. was appointed on November 25, 2003, by the pope to preside as Secretary of the Congregation for Catholic Education.
 By virtue of this office, Miller was elevated to archbishop by Pope John Paul II on January 12, 2004.